akashhsapkal1/akashhsapkal1/README.md

 ## About Me

 I'm a **Data Professional** with over **5 years of experience** in **data science**, **financial analytics**, and **reporting**.
-Skilled in analyzing data to uncover **actionable insights**, Skilled in analyzing data to uncover actionable insights, I automate reporting pipelines, build predictive models, and develop data warehouses using Python, SQL, and cloud platforms like AWS and Snowflake.
+Skilled in analyzing data to uncover **actionable insights**.
+I automate reporting pipelines, build predictive models, and develop data warehouses using Python, SQL, and cloud platforms like AWS and Snowflake.
 I have experience managing **end-to-end ETL processes**, designing **interactive dashboards**, forecasting business outcomes, and leading **cross-functional teams** to streamline workflows, drive strategic decisions and act as a liaison between customers and industries.
 I deliver **training**, manage **project documentation**, and communicate effectively with both technical and business stakeholders.

 ---